 Section 2.
 Grievance Steps

-STEP ONE: The employee, with or without a Union representative, will set forth his grievance in writing, on the form attached herewith as Appendix A and submit it to the employee's immediate supervisor outside the bargaining unit within ten (10) calendar days after its occurrence, or circumstances giving rise to a grievance, or grievant's knowledge of the events giving rise to the grievance.
+STEP ONE: The employee, with or without a Union representative, or the Union, will set forth his grievance in writing, on the form attached herewith as Appendix A and submit it to the employee's immediate supervisor outside the bargaining unit within ten (10) calendar days after its occurrence, or circumstances giving rise to a grievance, or grievant's knowledge of the events giving rise to the grievance.
 The written grievance shall set forth the facts of the grievance, the specific provisions of this agreement in dispute and the relief sought.
 The supervisor shall then attempt to adjust the matter and shall respond within ten (10) calendar days after such discussion.

 STEP TWO: If not adjusted in Step One, the written grievance shall be presented by the grievant or Union only to the Division Head within ten (10) calendar days following the receipt of the supervisor's answer in Step One, or the failure of the supervisor to answer within the ten (10) calendar days as set forth in step 1.
 The Division Head shall attempt to adjust the grievance as soon as possible, and therefore will schedule a meeting with the employee, his immediate supervisor or Shift Commander, and Union Representative within ten (10) calendar days after receipt of the grievance from the grievant or Union.
 The Division Head shall then render a decision, based on the supplied information during the meeting, within ten (10) calendar days of the meeting.